abmateen612/abmateen612/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mateen-ahmad-8840b1271)
 [![GitHub](https://img.shields.io/badge/GitHub-abmateen612-black?logo=github&logoColor=white)](https://github.com/abmateen612)

+## About Me

-I am a biotechnology researcher and data scientist interested in using machine learning and computational approaches to solve problems in biology and drug discovery.
+I am an MS Biotechnology researcher and data scientist interested in using computational and data-driven approaches to understand biological problems and support drug discovery.

-My current interests are focused on antimicrobial resistance, computational drug discovery, cheminformatics, and machine learning for biological data.
+My current research interests are focused on antimicrobial resistance, computational drug discovery, machine learning, and cheminformatics.
+I am particularly interested in how biological and chemical data can be combined with machine learning to identify and prioritize potential antibacterial compounds.

-I enjoy working across both biological and computational domains — from processing biological and chemical datasets to developing machine learning models and exploring molecular interactions through computational drug discovery workflows.
+I work across both biological and computational domains, using Python, machine learning, cheminformatics, and molecular modelling tools.
+My projects include biological data analysis, molecular descriptor-based modelling, compound filtering and clustering, and molecular docking workflows.

+I am continuously developing my skills in both biotechnology and data science, with the long-term goal of working at the intersection of biology, artificial intelligence, and drug discovery.

 ---